Gippsman2017/node-red-contrib-alasqlfunc/README.md

-# AlaSQLFunc additional Alasql nodenode
+# AlaSQLFunc additional complimentary Alasql node

 ## node-red-contrib-alasqlfunc

-This additional  Node-red `alasql` node lets you use msg.query to send in query commands like query/insert/update
+This additional  node-red `alasql` node lets you use msg.query to send in query commands like query/insert/update

 ## Eg: